MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/creating-a-company.md

 19. The Company Setup Options window appears, where you can select one of the following options to configure your company.

     -   Mark the Set up the company later option to set up your company at another time.
-When you are ready to set up data for your company, you can use wizards to migrate data from QuickBooks or Peachtree and enter basic configuration options, or you can configure the company using the Setup Checklist window in [!INCLUDE[prodshort](../includes/prodshort.md)].
+When you are ready to set up data for your company, you can use wizards to migrate data from QuickBooks or Peachtree and enter basic configuration options, or you can configure the company using the Setup Checklist window in Dynamics GP.

-    -   Mark the Set up the company using the configuration wizard option to use the Rapid Configuration Tool for [!INCLUDE[prodshort](../includes/prodshort.md)].
-The Rapid Configuration Tool helps you enter the basic setup information required for [!INCLUDE[prodshort](../includes/prodshort.md)].
-With the Rapid Configuration Tool, you can start with a standard industry configuration, modify the configuration data, and then import the data into [!INCLUDE[prodshort](../includes/prodshort.md)].
-Or, you can import a configuration from a Microsoft Office Excel workbook prepared by a [!INCLUDE[prodshort](../includes/prodshort.md)] partner or business consultant.
+    -   Mark the Set up the company using the configuration wizard option to use the Rapid Configuration Tool for Dynamics GP.
+The Rapid Configuration Tool helps you enter the basic setup information required for Dynamics GP.
+With the Rapid Configuration Tool, you can start with a standard industry configuration, modify the configuration data, and then import the data into Dynamics GP.
+Or, you can import a configuration from a Microsoft Office Excel workbook prepared by a Dynamics GP partner or business consultant.

-    -   Mark the Migrate existing data using the migration wizard option to use the Rapid Migration Tool for [!INCLUDE[prodshort](../includes/prodshort.md)].
-The Rapid Migration Tool migrates QuickBooks data or Peachtree to [!INCLUDE[prodshort](../includes/prodshort.md)].
+    -   Mark the Migrate existing data using the migration wizard option to use the Rapid Migration Tool for Dynamics GP.
+The Rapid Migration Tool migrates QuickBooks data or Peachtree to Dynamics GP.
 You can migrate master records, transactions, and configuration settings such as payment terms and shipping methods.
 Master records include customer records, vendor records, item records, and account records.
 Transactions include open payables transactions, open receivables transactions, open invoices transactions, and purchase orders.
 You also can review and edit information before you complete the migration.

-To use a tool to migrate or configure data, you must download and install the Rapid Implementation Tools for [!INCLUDE[prodshort](../includes/prodshort.md)].
+To use a tool to migrate or configure data, you must download and install the Rapid Implementation Tools for Dynamics GP.
 If you haven’t installed the Rapid Implementation Tools, click the Download and install the wizards link.

 ![screen to specify when to set up the company with data](media/create-company-03.png "Company Setup Options")

 20. Click Next.
 If you decided to configure your company later, the Additional Tasks window reappears.
-You can click Create a company to set up a second company, start [!INCLUDE[prodshort](../includes/prodshort.md)], or Exit.
+You can click Create a company to set up a second company, start Dynamics GP, or Exit.

     If you decided to migrate or configure your company data, the Rapid Migration Tool or the Rapid Configuration Tool starts.